 - 1. Interaction and cooperation in the modern workplace - a.
 Demonstrate communication skills by actively participating in program and campus activities. - b.
 Evaluate new materials added to the classroom. - 2.
 Community participation - a.
 Actively participate in a class organized community service project.

-Course Number and Name: CDT 1921 Early Childhood Education Seminar II
+Course Number and Name: CDT 1921 Early Childhood Education Seminar II national exam, collaborate club and on campus activities, and network with

-Description: This course focuses on objectives that would best prepare students for the national exam, collaborate club and on campus activities, and network with state, regional, and national early childhood education activities.
+Description: This course focuses on objectives that would best prepare students for the